rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 * Generators have an efficiency that is not load-dependent
 * Storage have a charging efficiency that is not SOC-dependent
 :Reason: The MVS is based oemof-solph python library and uses its generic components to set up an energy system.
 :Implications: Simplifying the implementation of some component specifications can be beneficial for the ease of the model, however, it contributes to the lack of realism and might result in impractical values.
-For instance, generators and transformers are modelled without their efficiency curve, turbines without ramp rates, and thermal storage is currently implemented like battery storage.
+The MVS accepts the decreased level of detail in return for a quick evaluation of it`s scenarios, that are in itself only used for a pre-feasibility analysis.

 No degradation
 ##############